QuangThanhn485/js/super-easy.md

 3.  undefined
 4. ReferenceError: this.message is not defined

-_Answer_and_Explain:3 // this lúc này đang trỏ đến cái function lồng bênh trong nên nó ko lấy được giá trị property từ obj
+_Answer_and_Explain:3 // this lúc này đang trỏ đến cái function lồng bênh trong nên nó ko lấy được giá trị property từ obj do không cùng scope

 ## .
 Q. ***What would be the output of following code?
 Please explain***